ASHISHMEHTAIN/CloudNative_CECS/100/101-CecsLab.md

 # ORACLE Cloud Test Drive #

-## Lab 1: Get started with Content and Experience ##
+## Facilitators Instructions ##

 ### 1.1.
 Introduction ###

-This lab will teach you how to create content items and use it in the site.
+These steps will show you how to setup the participants environments before commence of the Test Drive.

-The objectives of this lab are to:
+**Note these steps will need to be repeated for all instances that will be used in the test drive session**

+You will be setting up the following:

-1. Learn how to create a site using template and create a collection.
+1. Create a site using template and create a collection.
-2. Learn how to create and publish content items
+2. Create and publish content items
 3. Learn how to use the content items in sites